 - Bachelor of Science in management information systems (MIS) or information systems: The four-year B.S. degree is generally the minimum qualification for a management-level job.
 A management information systems program offers a balanced business-technical curriculum specifically designed for technical management careers.
 Typical course topics include statistics, systems analysis, information systems, and management principles.

 - Master of Business Administration in IT management: The MBA with a technical concentration is the preferred qualification for technical management.
-Online MBA degrees in technical management may be completed in as little as eighteen months.
+Online MBA degrees in technical management may be typically completed in about eighteen months.
 The graduate degree typically requires both advanced coursework and an independent capstone project.

 - Master of Science in IT management: The M.S. in technical management generally takes a more focused approach to technical leadership training, with an emphasis on technology research and development management.
 The two-year program culminates with a research thesis project.